-Roman Numbers 1 to 100: Roman Numbers or Roman Numerals are simply the counting or the numbers we learn during our childhood years, written using different alphabets and translated into Roman script.
-The Roman numerals were introduced in 5500 BC by the Romans in order to price different goods and services.
-The thought of the importance of Roman numbers might cross the head of children at many points by learning them.
+Roman Numbers are simply the counting or the numbers we learn during our childhood years, written using different alphabets and translated into Roman script.
+The Roman numerals were introduced in 500 BC by the Romans in order to price different goods and services.
+The thought of the importance of Roman numbers might cross the heads of children at many points through learning them.
 Roman Numbers have various uses and a lot of importance in today’s era.

-With this article the students will be able to learn the Roman Numbers/Numerals in a very simplified form.
-The article has Roman numerals from 1 to 100 which are the basic building blocks in learning Roman numbers.
-In this article the Roman numerals have been listed along with their Hindu-Arabic counterparts for a better understanding of the students.
+In this article, we have discussed Roman numerals from 1 to 100, which are the basic building blocks in learning Roman numbers.
+The Roman numerals have been listed along with mathmatical numbers.

 Roman Numbers 1 to 100